Orlando Arcia Preview, Player Props: Braves vs. Giants

 Giants Pitching Rankings

-- The Giants' 3.97 team ERA ranks ninth across all league pitching staffs.
+- The Giants have the ninth-ranked team ERA across all MLB pitching staffs (4.00).

-- Giants pitchers combine to give up 128 home runs (one per game), the fourth-fewest in the league.
+- Giants pitchers combine to allow the sixth-fewest home runs in baseball (137 total, 1.1 per game).

-- In his most recent appearance on Wednesday, the righty threw four scoreless innings against the Tampa Bay Rays while surrendering two hits.
+- In his most recent appearance on Saturday, the right-hander threw six innings against the Atlanta Braves, giving up four earned runs while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.